 23. I was looking for nutritional content on an item, but I did not see that dish in the drop down menu on your website.

 We apologize for the inconvenience.
 Sometimes, new products are rolling out faster than we can update the website!
 Please send an email to firstname.lastname@example.org with the name of the item you are interested in, and we will be happy to assist you with your inquiry!

 24. Are your products GM free?

 We are happy to tell you that all of our products are Non-GMO.
-In-keeping with Genji’s mission, we continue to seek out the most environmentally-friendly products on the market and provide only fresh and natural ingredients to our customers every day.
+In-keeping with Genji’s mission, we continue to seek out the most environmentally-friendly products on the market and provide only fresh ingredients to our customers every day.

 25. I had a great sushi roll the last time I visited a Genji Sushi location, but when I went back for it, this location was no longer making it.
 What happened!?

 We love hearing your feedback and are pleased that you enjoyed one of our special rolls!
 In an effort to keep our cases stocked with options to suit every palette, we are always adding new items to our menu.
 Unfortunately, the sushi cases aren’t large enough to hold everything we would like to make for you, so sometimes, an item you like may not be in the case when you stop by.
 Genji chefs are available throughout the day making fresh sushi, so if there is something you would like that you do not see in the sushi case, please request a special order!
 As long as the ingredients are available, a Genji sushi chef will be glad to make your special request in 5 minutes or less!